douglasrizzo/catsim/docs/references.rst

   Scale Model.
 Applied Psychological Measurement, 14(4), 355-366. http://doi.org/10.1177/014662169001400403

 ..
+[Kingsbury89] Kingsbury, G. G., & Zara, A. R. (1989).
+Procedures for
+   selecting items for computerized adaptive tests.
+Applied Measurement in Education, 2(4), 359–375.

+..
 [McBride83] McBride, J. R., & Martin, J. T. (1983).
 Reliability and validity of adaptive ability tests in a military setting.
 In New horizons in testing: Latent trait test theory and computerized adaptive testing (pp. 224–236).
 Academic